-PACT Act • Flavored Vape Restrictions • Deeming Regulations/PMTA Deadlines • Legal Age of Purchase • Industry Responsibility
+PMTA Process • Flavor Bans & Restrictions • Legal Age of Purchase • PACT Act Expansion • Industry Responsibility

 PACT ACT Expansion

-BACKGROUND: The original "Prevent All Cigarette Trafficking (PACT) Act" law went into effect on June 29, 2010.
-The PACT Act’s major components are as follows: it regulates the mailing of cigarettes and smokeless tobacco products to consumers through the U.S. Postal Service; adds new requirements for registration, reporting, delivery and record keeping, including a List of Unregistered or Non-Compliant Delivery Sellers; increases penalties to a felony up to three years imprisonment; and gives the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) inspection authority to examine any records required to be maintained and any cigarettes or smokeless tobacco kept on the premises.
+BACKGROUND: In June 2010 the original "Prevent All Cigarette Trafficking (PACT) Act" law went into effect.
+The PACT Act’s major components were: to regulate the mailing of cigarettes and smokeless tobacco products to consumers through the U.S. Postal Service; new requirements for registration, reporting, delivery and record keeping, including a List of Unregistered or Non-Compliant Delivery Sellers; increased penalties to a felony up to three years imprisonment; new inspection authority for the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) to examine any records required to be maintained and any cigarettes or smokeless tobacco kept on the premises.

 - Verify the age of customers for all purchases.